TERREMEMBER/znbase/docs/content/v2.0/benchmark/large-datasets-ycql.md

 </ul>

-Use this benchmark to understand the performance, failure, and scaling characteristics of YugabyteDB with a massive dataset (multiple TB per node).
+Use this benchmark to understand the performance, failure, and scaling characteristics of ZNbaseDB with a massive dataset (multiple TB per node).
 In order to accomplish that, we will do the following:

 - Load 30 billion key-value records
 - Each write operation inserts a single record